grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 **Use:**

-> Failed to evaluate queries and expressions:<p></p>Add a query target to alert rule.
+> Failed to evaluate queries and expressions:<br> Add a query target to alert rule.

 **Don't use:**